Brett Volume 4: Chapter XLVII - St. Leonards 1852

 References & Notes

-1. Brett may have made an error in this name - it would appear to be Thomas Farncombe Edgington based upon research by H. Wojtczak; Mr. Edgington having been staying at 106 Marina in an attempt to recuperate.
+1. Brett may have made an error in the spelling of this name - it would appear to be Thomas Farncombe Edgington based upon research by H. Wojtczak; Mr. Edgington having been staying at 106 Marina in an attempt to recuperate.

 Transcribed by Ian Shiner